This entry includes a virtual tour! Take the tour.

 The land formerly known as Four Pole Creek on the outskirts of town in Huntington, West Virginia, remained undeveloped after the city's incorporation.
 Residents hardly used the area due to the relatively remote location and the area's association with criminal activity.
 In 1908, city officials purchased fifty-five acres of land here with the intention of building an incinerator.
 Local businessman Charles Lloyd Ritter donated an additional twenty acres of land in exchange for having it turned into a municipal park instead.
 Ritter Park opened in 1913, but most of its development did not occur until the 1920s and 30s.
 The park helped promote Huntington as an attractive and prosperous city in the twentieth century.
 For over a century, Ritter Park has provided a place for residents to relax in beautiful scenery, exercise, and gather for community events ranging from outdoor theater to festivals.
-It was added to the National Register of Historic Places in 1990.
+The park and surrounding neighborhood were added to the National Register of Historic Places in 1990.

 Backstory and Context

 The city of Huntington was incorporated in 1871, and over the next few decades developed into an industrial and railroad community.
 The south side of Huntington, in the area around Four Pole Creek, remained largely undeveloped and grew a reputation for crime and vice.
 Little else existed there except for some farm land and homes belonging to workers from local factories.
 In 1892, the area served as the site of Cabell County’s only public execution; a man named Allan Harrison was hung here after being convicted for the murder of Bettie Adams.